New draft now available

-Abstract: Existing methods for estimating nonlinear dynamic models are either too computationally complex to be of practical use, or rely on local approximations which often fail to adequately capture the nonlinear features of interest.
+Abstract: Existing methods for estimating nonlinear dynamic models are either too computationally complex to be of practical use, or rely on local approximations which often fail adequately to capture the nonlinear features of interest.
 I develop a new method, the discretization filter, for approximating the likelihood of nonlinear, non-Gaussian state space models.
-I apply results from the statistics literature on uniformly ergodic Markov chains to establish that the implied maximum likelihood estimator is strongly consistent, asymptotically normal, and asymptotically efficient.
+I establish that the associated maximum likelihood estimator is strongly consistent, asymptotically normal, and asymptotically efficient.
 Through simulations I show that the discretization filter is orders of magnitude faster than alternative nonlinear techniques for the same level of approximation error and I provide practical guidelines for applied researchers.
-I apply my approach to estimate two models at the intersection of macroeconomics and finance: the Wu and Xia (2016) shadow rate term structure model, and the Gabaix (2012) asset pricing model of variable rare disasters.
-I provide the first estimates of the Gabaix model and show that the estimated model fails to identify the Great Recession as a disaster episode, suggesting the need to consider heterogeneity in the nature of disasters.
-My estimates of the Wu and Xia shadow rate indicate that unconventional monetary policy was more effective than previously thought.
+I apply my approach to estimate a New Keynesian model with a zero lower bound on the nominal interest rate.
+After accounting for the zero lower bound, I find that the slope of the Phillips Curve is 0.076, which is less than 1/3 of typical estimates from linearized models.
+This suggests a strong decoupling of inflation from the output gap and larger real effects of unanticipated changes in interest rates in post Great Recession data.

 Draft now available